Gifts to endowment help secure the long-term future of Stevenson.

 The Ricklefs Scholarship Fund

-Established 1982 by a group of dedicated alumni in memory of founding headmaster, Robert U. Ricklefs, to support students needing financial aid.
+Established in 1982 by a group of dedicated alumni in memory of founding headmaster, Robert U. Ricklefs, to support students needing financial aid.

 The Coach Wilson Scholarship Fund